deepmedic/deepmedic/documentation/README.md

 ### 4. How to run DeepMedic on your data

-In `examples/configFiles/deepMedic/` we provide the configuration of the DeepMedic model, as employed in our work in [1], and very similar to the model employed in our winning contribution for the ISLES 2015 challenge [2].
-“Cleaner” versions of the configuration files are provided in `examples/configFiles/deepMedicLess/`, where many parameters omitted (they are passed as *default* internally).
+In `examples/configFiles/deepMedicOriginal/` we provide the configuration of the network as employed in our work in [1], and very similar to the model employed in our winning contribution for the ISLES 2015 challenge [2].
+The config files named with “Less” are “cleaner” versions to make them more readable, where many parameters are omitted/hidden (they are passed *default* values internally).
 The configuration of these two models is exactly the same.
+In `examples/configFiles/deepMedic/` we provide a configuration which we will be gradually updating with any components we find generally well behaved.
+You are adviced to use the latter, bearing in mind that behavior might slightly change between version (hopefully for the best!).

 To run the DeepMedic on your data, the following are the minimum steps you need to follow: